gauravv69/JavaScript-Course-SuperSimpleDev/README.md

-# Amazon-JS
+# JavaScript-Course-SuperSimpleDev
-A replica of Amazon shopping website built using HTML, CSS, JavaScript
+JavaScript Course with Projects introduced by SuperSimpleDev